mccrossen/check_horizonview/README.md

 ## Contribute/Feature Requests

 I am always happy to recieve feedback good or bad.
-I plan to improve and expand on these checks.

 Drop me a line if you find a bug or want a feature adding to an existing check or have an idea for an addtional check.